MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-inventory-costing.md

 ---
-title: Design Details - Inventory Costing | Microsoft Docs
+title: Design Details - Inventory Costing
 description: This documentation provides detailed technical insight to the concepts and principles that are used within the Inventory Costing features in Business Central.
 author: SorenGP
 ms.service: dynamics365-business-central